top of page

 Key Factors Courts Consider

-While each state has its own statute listing specific factors, most courts consider the same core elements, including:
+Although each state defines its own “best interest” factors, most courts evaluate the same core elements, including:

 • The child's safety and wellbeing